fedhere/FASTlab/CodeOfConduct.md

 Every day I try to remind myself of all these norms, but I do too fail to respect them at times.
 If you notice that I have not followed any of these rules, or you think I am adopting behaviors that make you uncomfortable please promptly let me know!

-Please find and carefully revieew all resources I made available to the group here https://github.com/fedhere/FBBTeamResources .
+Please find and carefully review all resources I made available to the group here https://github.com/fedhere/FBBTeamResources .